dhanukarajat/sonarqube-toif/README.md

 Integration of JSoup Plugin with TOIF
 -----------------------------------------------
+SonarLint adapter internally uses Jsoup plugin,(https://jsoup.org/) to parse the HTML input of the SonarLint adapter.
-We have included the following dependency into our .pom files for running JSoup 1.10.1 package
+The following dependency was included into our .pom files for running JSoup 1.10.1 package

 <dependency>
   <!-- jsoup HTML parser library @ http://jsoup.org/ -->